HuyaneMatsu/hata/docs/topics/slash.md

     return SlashResponse(text, allowed_mentions=None)
 ```

-Note, that `SlashResponse` accepts every fields, but only those will be delivered, what the actual endpoints supports.

 ##### Responding multiple times

 Sometimes you might wanna respond multiple times on an event.
 At this case use `yield` instead of `return`.